AnhTruong13/AnhTT200_TestFW/manual-steps_AllTests.md

 3. Verify the carousel is displaying images/content.
 4. Check if carousel has navigation controls (previous/next buttons or indicators).
 5. If controls are present, test clicking them to navigate between slides.
+   - **Framework Enhancement**: Tests now use multiple selector patterns to handle different carousel control implementations.
 6. Wait and observe if carousel auto-advances (if applicable).
+7. **Error Handling**: If carousel controls are not found, the test verifies the carousel section is visible as a fallback.
-7. Take a screenshot of carousel functionality.
+8. Take a screenshot of carousel functionality.
+9. **Video Evidence**: Carousel interactions are recorded for debugging purposes.

 ### Test 5: Verify newsletter subscription
 1. Open browser and navigate to https://www.automationexercise.com/